Marek Hamšík: Early career

 Despite the fact Hamšík grew up in Banská Bystrica, he never played for major local team Dukla Banská Bystrica.
 Instead, he began playing for a small youth team, Jupie Podlavice.
 In 2002, he signed with top Slovak club Slovan Bratislava.
 He played six times for the Slovan Bratislava first team and scored one goal.
+In August 2004, he scored his only senior goal for Slovan Bratislava with an injury-time header in a 4–1 Second League win against Tatran Prešov in front of a crowd of 1,480.

-In 2004, at age 17, Hamšík joined Italian Serie A club Brescia for a €500,000 transfer fee.
+In 2004, at age 17, Hamšík joined Italian Serie A club Brescia on a five-year contract for a €500,000 transfer fee.
 He made his Brescia debut in a 3–1 away defeat against Chievo on 20 March 2005, when he was 17 years and 237 days old.
-Later that season, Brescia finished 19th in Serie A and was therefore relegated to the Serie B. In 2005–06, he played 24 league matches for Brescia, with Brescia finishing tenth.
+He became the third Slovak footballer to play in Serie A after Miloš Glonek and Vratislav Greško.
+Brescia finished the 2004–05 Serie A season in 19th place and were subsequently relegated to Serie B. In 2005–06, he played 24 league matches for Brescia, with Brescia finishing tenth.
 He had an impressive 2006–07 season, scoring 10 goals in 40 matches.